SRI LANKA

 About Sri Lanka

 Sri Lanka is a small island off the coast of India in the Indian Ocean.
-It is about 25,000 square miles with a population of 21 million.
-It has been the longtime home of many different religious and ethnic groups.
-There are the Islamic Moors, the native Vedda tribes, the people who have moved over from nearby India or Bangladesh, and the Europeans who have lived on the islands for generations, called the Burghurs.
-All these different groups have their own unique customs, but perhaps one of the most interesting is stilt fishing.
+It is about 25,300 square miles with a population of almost 22 million.
+It has been the longtime home of many different religious and ethnic communities, such as:

 How Does It Work?

-Stilt fishing is a method of hunting where a fisherman places one or two sticks deep into the sand a few meters offshore, he then builds a thin bench to sit on, forming a triangle.
+Stilt fishing is a method where a fisherman places one or two sticks deep into the sand a few meters offshore, then builds a thin bench to sit on, forming a triangle.
 The triangle is the best shape for this bench because it is the most stable polygon.
 These seats are no more than a thin piece of bamboo that may be fewer than six inches wide!
 Can you imagine sitting on something that skinny?
 It can’t be comfortable.

 Have a suggestion for this story?
 We’d love for you to submit it!